muccc/gr-iridium/README.md

 Command line options can be used instead of a configuration file.
 If a configuration file is also specified, command line options take precedence.

 #### `-o`, `--offline`: Offline Processing
-By default, the extractor will drop samples or burst if the computing power available is not enough to keep up.
+By default, the extractor will drop samples or bursts if the computing power available is not enough to keep up.

-If you have an already recorded file, use the `-o`,`--offline` option to not drop samples.
+If you have an already recorded file, use the `-o`,`--offline` option to not drop bursts.
 In this case the extractor will pause reading the file (or input stream) until it can process more samples again.

+### `-d`, `--decimation`: Decimation
+This option enables decimation and channelization of the input stream before it gets handled by the burst based components.
+This helps to reduce the needed memory bandwidth when many bursts appear at the same time.
+Use this option if you get dropped bursts during online operation.

+The decimation has to be even.
+Internally a poly phase filter bank will be used to channelize the input spectrum.
+Each channel will be decimated by the chosen decimation.
+To account for Doppler shift, the channels overlap each other.
+To provide the needed additional sample rate, one more channel than needed is created and oversampling activated.
+This results in a total output bandwidth of input bandwidth * (1 + 1/decimation).

+It is not recommended to use a decimation smaller than 4, as there is only little benefit otherwise.

+Decimating the input signal can improve real time performance but is not recommended for offline processing.
+During offline processing it tends to become a major bottleneck.

 #### `-c`: Center Frequency
 The center frequency for the source or the file in Hz.